cnguyen-uk/An-Introduction-to-VBA/README.md

 To actually run a macro, we can either use the IDE itself to run the code, or we can insert a button into the sheet by clicking on "Insert" then "Button (Form Control)" in the Developer tab.
 We can then assign a macro to the button, and execute the macro by clicking on it.

 Of course, there is only so much that can be achieved without knowing VBA.
-In the following sections, we will look at creating macros by actually writing VBA code in the IDE.
+In the upcoming sections, we will look at creating macros by actually writing VBA code in the IDE.

 ### Modules